 4. To instil a reflective and analytical ability in students, enabling them to develop

-5. To have explicit knowledge of the curriculum and assessment requirements of the Faculty's
+5. To have a clear knowledge of the curriculum and assessment requirements of the Faculty’s

-various degree and diploma programmes, preparing and advising students following these.
+various degree and diploma programmes, preparing and advising students in accordance

-6. To advise and assist the Programme Leader in developing the curriculum as it relates to
+6. To advise and assist the Programme Leader in the development of the curriculum as it

 7. To engage by agreement in assessment or audition activities.